-At Shiono, wagashi artisans handcraft delicate flowers and animals that change based on season.
+At Shiono, wagashi artisans stretch the possibilities of wagashi, handcrafting delicate flowers and animals based on the season.
 Visit in cherry blossom season for pink sakura and yellow canola flower wagashi, and come back in the fall for orange momiji wagashi that mirror the changing autumn leaves!

 Curious about learning to make handmade wagashi for yourself?
-Join this Nerikiri Wagashi Class in Tokyo with Matcha Green Tea to create adorably unique sweets like the ones Sumika sampled at Shiono!
+Join this Nerikiri Wagashi Class in Tokyo with Matcha Green Tea to create adorably unique sweets like the ones Shizuka sampled at Shiono!
 Mai will walk you through the wagashi-making process step by step in her own Tokyo residence until you're confident in your Japanese confectionery prowess.

 You can also browse these wagashi experiences in Tokyo for anything from vegan food tours that include wagashi to traditional wagashi courses for any skill level, from beginner to expert-in-the-making.